Team Alberta Beach

 Athletes selected will have the opportunity to be coached by some of Alberta's top beach volleyball coaches in a competitive high performance training environment.
 Each age class will have a head coach who will provide coaching and support in training as well as at provincials and nationals.

-The 2018 Competition group selected in June will attend a training camp in Calgary July 30 to August 3 and then compete in the Provincial Championships in Calgary August 4-5.
-The Competition Group will then travel to Nationals (location TBD) on August 12 from Calgary and practice prior to competing in nationals.
-Athletes will fly back to Calgary or Edmonton the evening of August 19.
+The 2019 Competition group selected in June will attend a training camp in Calgary July 29 to August 2 and then compete in the Provincial Championships in Calgary August 3-4.
+The Competition Group will then travel to Nationals (Toronto) on August 11 from Calgary and practice prior to competing in nationals.
+Athletes will fly back to Calgary or Edmonton the evening of August 18.

-Volleyball Canada will be hosting the Beach Canada Cup for the first time in Toronto from July 18-22.
-Interested athletes should contact Ray Sewell: firstname.lastname@example.org (403-202-6541)
+Volleyball Canada will be hosting the 20U Beach Canada Cup.
+Interested athletes should contact Ray Sewell at rsewell@volleyballalberta (403-202-6541) for more information.

-The befefits of beach volleyball - this document outlines some of the benefits an athlete can get from playing beach volleyball in the summer
+The benefits of beach volleyball - this document outlines some of the benefits an athlete can get from playing beach volleyball in the summer

 Financial Assistance Program

 Athletes in financial need can apply to Volleyball Alberta for assistance via the Hugh Hoyles Scholarship Fund.